sortega/sortega.github.io/_posts/2016-05-14-string-split-harmful.md

 {% endhighlight %}

 This time the tests pass (no counterexample found) and we have more confidence on our code supporting the property we initially were assuming.
-But more importantly, we have learned how pernicious `String.split` is.
+We have learned how pernicious `String.split` is.
 Avoid it and be very suspicious of any code review in which it shows up.

 <div style="margin: 1em 0; text-align: center">
     <img src="/assets/split/dijkstra_split.jpg"